X

 3. DO NOT SEND MP3s!
 Export .wav or .aiff stereo files using the same sample rate and bit depth as the session.

-4. Make sure the beginning and end of your songs are trimmed to exactly where you want them to be.
+4. Make sure the beginning and end of your songs are trimmed to exactly where you want them to be or specify that you’d like the mastering engineer to have creative freedom over start and end points/fades.

 5. Label tracks with the track number and exact spelling of the song title.
 Use the format: “01Song Name.wav” to avoid any confusion.